radcamp/radcamp.github.io/index.md

 PoreCamp 2015
 14th December - 18th December 2015

-University of Birmingham, UK
+Centre for Computional Biology / Institute of Microbiology and Infection University of Birmingham, UK

 PoreCamp is a training bootcamp based around Oxford Nanopore